Wowa-Py/Wowa-Py/README.md

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=Wowa-Py&theme=merko)

 **My skills** 🤹
-- ✅**API Service Development :** Proficient in developing API services using Python and Go programming languages. 🥇🐍🐳ʕ•ᴥ•ʔ
+- ✅**API Service Development :** Proficient in developing API services using Python and Go programming languages.
+🐍🐳ʕ•ᴥ•ʔ
 - ✅**Deep Understanding of API Development Principles :** Experienced in working with various frameworks such as FastAPI, Flask, Django, Gin, and Echo. 🤿📈
 - ✅**Database Integration :** Proficient in integrating with databases such as MySQL, PostgreSQL, and MongoDB. 🕹️🖇️💾
 - ✅**Secure API Development :** Experienced in developing secure and protected APIs using authentication and authorization protocols like OAuth and JWT. 🧩🔑✔